jugshaurya/showcase/mdx-blogs/react.md

   - can use latest javascript features/syntax.
   - yarn/npm + webpack bundler + babel transpiler + webpack dev server + hot reloading + many more...

-- Class Based React (before v16) - Olddie
+- Class-Based React (before v16) - Oldie

-  - always change state via `this.setState({key:updatedValue})`, just add what you want to update, it will merge available state with this object and then update to newstate with it.
+  - always change state via `this.setState({key:updatedValue})`.
+Just add what you want to update, it will merge the available state with this object and then update to a new state with it.

 - Container/stateful/smart componetns
 - Component/stateless/dumb/presentational componen